CQ DX Marathon

 CQ Zone 37 and ITU zone: 48.

-Q. What if I miss the deadline and submit after January 5th?
+Q: What if I miss the deadline and submit after January 5th?

 A: We will be happy to accept your log and it will be scored and the results published separately with any other late logs.
 We reserve the right to treat a late log as a "checklog" or ignore it entirely.
 The reason is that we are under a tight time schedule to verify QSO’s and to calculate final results.
 Please do your best to submit logs on time.
 Our new submission tool allows you to submit your log anytime during the year.
 Each time you submit, your submission will be updated with your last submission.
 By doing this, you can avoid a big rush at the end of the year and you can take your time checking the accuracy of your entry during the course of the year.

-Q. Why does it take so long for the results to be published?
+Q: Why does it take so long for the results to be published?

-A. High Claimed scores are published within a few days of the submission deadline on the www.dxmarathon.com website.
+A: High Claimed scores are published within a few days of the submission deadline on the www.dxmarathon.com website.
 Between the time high claimed scores are published and the final results published, your DX Marathon administrative team is going through a QSO verification and log checking process.
 Official results can be expected to be published in the first part of the month of April.

-Q. What happens in either the plaque or certificate award categories if two or more participants end up with the exact same score?
+Q: What happens in either the plaque or certificate award categories if two or more participants end up with the exact same score?

-A. This does occur and in the rules, in the case of ties, the operator whose last scoring contact was earlier chronologically will be judged the winner.
+A: This does occur and in the rules, in the case of ties, the operator whose last scoring contact was earlier chronologically will be judged the winner.
 For example, we recently had two stations finish with exactly 280 points.
 Station W9XX last QSO at 12/26/2022 at 1650Z.
 Station K9XX had his last QSO at 12/31/2022 at 2320z.
 The winner of the award would then be the W9XX because his last QSO was the earlier of the two.

-Q. Is there any cost to enter the DX Marathon and receive awards?
+Q: Is there any cost to enter the DX Marathon and receive awards?

-A. There is no cost to the entrant.
+A: There is no cost to the entrant.
 All certificates are downloadable PDFs and the cost for the plaques are covered by the plaque sponsors.
 The DX Marathon staff does incur costs and we welcome and encourage any donations via PayPal via the website.
 We appreciate voluntary contributions anytime during the year even if it is a few “bucks”.
 Contributions can be directed to paypal at wc3w@dxmarathon.com.

-Q. Does the DX Marathon website provide updates during the year on the top scores?
+Q: Does the DX Marathon website provide updates during the year on the top scores?

-A. The majority of participants prefer to keep their current scores private, so there is no current progress listing on the website.
+A: The majority of participants prefer to keep their current scores private, so there is no current progress listing on the website.
 Participants can load their scoresheet during the year multiple times.
 The last submitted scoresheet will supercede previously submitted scoresheets.
 We have had recent inquiries about making submitted scores public during the course of the year as participants submit.
 One option that we may be offering in 2025 will be during the 2024 submission, a participant will be asked if they will allow their score to be published in 2025 when they submit their scores.

-Q. What logging programs can I use to log Q’s that are suitable for the DX Marathon Program?
+Q: What logging programs can I use to log Q’s that are suitable for the DX Marathon Program?

-There are many logging programs that work just fine with the DX Marathon Program.
+A: There are many logging programs that work just fine with the DX Marathon Program.
 Now that we have a very easy to use submission tool, all your logging program needs to do is output an adif file.
 Below are listed just a few.
 The list is not complete as most logging programs will work just fine.

 A. DXLab provides Marathon award progress.
 In addition, it does the following: